 Nepal coins of Classical period were of the Lichhavi Kingdom which were used widely in the Kathmandu valley and surrounding hills.
 Lichhavi minted coins called Pana (Tamrika), Purana, Pana-Purana and Matrika in copper and had legends in Gupta script.
 These coins were religious in nature and some have King’s name on them.
 The only known conversion rate is 1 Karshapana equal to 16 Pana.

-Shah Dynasty Nepal coins issued regular mohar and dam coins with their queen’s name.
+Modern Era Coins of Shah Dynasty issued regular mohar and dam coins with their queen’s name.
 These new coins were double in value and the weight of Mohur was struck equivalent to Indian Rupee.
 In 1865 the first copper coins of Nepal were issued in copper paisa, double paisa and dam denominations with inscriptions in Devnagari script.
 In 1932 Nepal rupee was introduced which replaced the older currency system.